 12:00-12:30 - Session 5 – Place Name Products – future direction and discussion

-Powerpoint presentations covering sessions are available on the govdex site - https://govdex.gov.au/confluence/display/THEMEWGS/Place+Names+Modelling+Process
+PowerPoint presentations covering sessions are available on the Govdex site - https://govdex.gov.au/confluence/display/THEMEWGS/Place+Names+Modelling+Process

 These presentations have been submitted as part of the deliverable package.

-Delviverable 3.3 – Mappings to and from the Plae Names Thematic Conceptual Model (PN-TCM)
+Deliverable 3.3 – Mappings to and from the Place Names Thematic Conceptual Model (PN-TCM)

 FSDF modelling methodology is based on the development of a framework of highly modular and inter-related models across a number of levels of abstraction from conceptual through logical to physical models and between models in different FSDF Themes.
-FSDF modelling activities are a undertaken within an ISO modelling paradigm and framework.
+FSDF modelling activities are undertaken within an ISO modelling paradigm and framework.
 Model mapping is required in order to ensure harmonisation of and alignment between the various kinds and levels of abstraction of models.
-Reqirements for model mapping are articautled in the requirements package (TWG Place names > TWG Requirements Model in the EAP file).
+Requirements for model mapping are articulated in the requirements package (TWG Place names > TWG Requirements Model in the EAP file).
 Model mappings were created using mapping tools and paradigm implemented in the CSIRO Solid Ground toolset.
 The following mapping models were created:

-from the PN-TCM (FSDF Gazetteer) to installed base (i.e. existing gesioaptial information services and components):
+from the PN-TCM (FSDF Gazetteer) to installed base (i.e. existing geospatial information services and components):

 IS019112 Location by identifier WFS-G version; and